souravhayan/Hospital-Management-System/README.md

 🔗 https://github.com/souravhayan/Hospital-Management-System-Jira-Testing

 ## Project Status
-The project was developed for academic learning and software testing practice purposes.
+This project was developed for academic learning and software testing practice purposes.

-## Author
+## Developed and Tested by
 Sourav Halder